tomas-ravalli/dynamic-pricing-engine/README.md

 ## Dataset

-The dataset simulates:

-* **A focused set of matches:** It contains data for **10 unique matches**, representing a diverse sample of fixtures including league, cup, and international games.
-* **Complete sales history:** For each of these matches, a full **90-day time-series** is generated.
-This means there is a daily record capturing how demand signals, sales, and availability evolve from the day tickets go on sale until match day.
-* **Zone-level granularity:** Each daily record is further broken down by **5 distinct seating zones**, each with its own capacity and base price, reflecting how different stadium areas have unique demand curves.

-A key part of the strategy was to move beyond our internal sales history by enriching our models with external data.
-Through feature engineering, we combined our own historical performance data with real-world market signals to create a more holistic and predictive view of market dynamics.
-The model's features are grouped to provide a comprehensive view of factors influencing ticket demand.
+The model was trained on a time-series dataset with zone-level granularity, capturing daily records of how demand, sales, and availability evolve from the day tickets go on sale until match day.
+The model was enriched with external data, combining historical performance with real-world market signals to create a more holistic and predictive view.

 | Category | Features | Description |
 | :--- | :--- | :--- |